PrivateSky/double-check/README.md

 ## Why?

-In complex projects you have to invest in logging infrastructure, uniform error handling mechanisms, automated tests, continuous integration,etc.
+In complex projects the logging infrastructure, uniform error handling mechanisms, automated tests, continuous integration,etc ar every important.
 For best results, exceptions, logging and invariant checks like  asserts should work together as smoothly as possible.
 This module is experimental and it is indented to be used inside projects derived from SwarmESB project (but does not have other dependencies).
-Given the distributed nature of SwarmESB projects we decided to build inside semantic-firewall module a base to put together logs, exceptions, asserts and other type of semantic checks.
+Given the distributed nature of SwarmESB projects we decided to build inside double-check module a base to put together logs, exceptions, asserts, checks and other type of semantic checks.
 This module is a foundation to grow and control yourself all these aspects.
 SwarmCore contains practical examples of how a real project should use this module.
 Also check our tests to get some usage examples.

 ## What is semantic-firewall module?
 SemanticFirewall is a node.js module that can be extended to create your own "specific language/API" for
-* asserts and runtime validations (throw exceptions)
 * extensible logging infrastructures
 * extensible exception handling mechanisms connected with your logging and asserts infrastructure
-* extensible semantic firewall for executable choreographies (runtime security and privacy checks).
+* runtime validations called checks that can be added during developement and disabled in production

 ##Logging approach